 - Content changes: Daily digest email unless time-sensitive

-- MAP violations: Immediate email to your compliance team
+- MAP violations: Email to your compliance team on every detected violation

 Common E-commerce Monitoring Challenges